MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P11-Physics-Part-3/content.md

 #Summary

-The game mecanic is nearly finished, you've learnt to:
+The game mechanic is nearly finished, you've learnt to:

 - Implement the physics *SKPhysicsContactDelegate*
 - Using the **categoryBitMask** to identify physics bodies in a collision